 To use the extracted values, you have to store them in variables.
 The Use Data Filter action does both - extracts values and saves them in variables.
-To configure this process, map each variable with respective field.
-Value of the field is then saved in the mapped variable.
+To configure this process, map each variable with the respective field.
+The value of the field is then saved in the mapped variable.